 Lauterbrunnen is one of the most beautiful places I’ve been in my life.
+I mean those Lauterbrunnen waterfalls are out of this world.
 What makes it out-of-this-world is the perfect combination of majestic water wonders, the towering steep rock walls and the Alps’ magical charm.
 And I’m not the only one who’s been smitten by this Swiss piece of heaven.

 Lauterbrunnen’s thunderous waterfalls and dramatic cliffs have inspired many great writers and poets, such as J.R.R.
 Tolkien who got the inspiration for Rivendell during a hike from Interlaken to Lauterbrunnen.
 Those of you who are Sherlock Holmes fans know that it’s also the waterfalls where Holmes has his presumed mortal combat with his archenemy Professor Moriarty (at Reichenbach Falls).
 And, let’s not forget the 1969 James Bond movie which was filmed in Lauterbrunnen.